Operational Exposure: AI Vendor Dependency

 Trigger Event

-Several competing manufacturers announce partnerships with the vendor, and industry publications describe the platform as the next phase of smart factory operations.
+Several competing manufacturers announce partnerships with the vendor Industry publications describe the platform as the next phase of smart factory operations.

 Initial Leadership Assumptions

-Initial discussions assume that vendor adoption could reduce downtime, improve production efficiency, and accelerate the company’s transition toward advanced manufacturing.
+Internal discussions assume that vendor adoption could reduce downtime, improve production efficiency, and accelerate the company’s transition toward advanced manufacturing processes.

 Leadership also assumes that partnering with an established vendor may be faster and less complex than building internal analytics capabilities.